nimish-kalwar/ML-algorithm-KMeans-from-Scratch-/Principal Component Analysis/Algorithm.md

   Var(X) = 1/n*sigma(Xi - Xm)^2

   where Xi is the data point,

-        Xm is the mean of dataset
+        Xm is the mean of dataset,

         n total number of samples